mhdsulaimzed/HR_management/spec.md

 # OBJECTIVE :
  Python script that converts data from a CSV file into vCard Virtual Visiting Card files.
- Create a Python script that converts data from a CSV file into vCard Virtual Visiting Card files.
+ Create a Python script that converts data from a CSV file into vCard Virtual Visiting Card files and fetch data from databases and make an employee sumary

 ## Purpose